Aagambot/AI-modernization-tool/README.md

     },
     {
       "step": "validate_time_sheets_are_submitted",
       "description": "Validates that the timesheets associated with the sales invoice are in a 'Submitted', 'Payslip', or 'Partially Billed' state.
-It al lso checks for duplicate invoices created for the same timesheet detail."
+It also checks for duplicate invoices created for the same timesheet detail."
     },
     {
       "step": "validate_for_repost",
-      "description": "Validates conditions required before reposting the sales invoice, including write-off account, account for change amount, income ac ccount, voucher types, and deferred accounting."
+      "description": "Validates conditions required before reposting the sales invoice, including write-off account, account for change amount, income account, voucher types, and deferred accounting."
     },
     {
       "step": "validate_accounts",
-      "description": "Validates the accounts associated with the sales invoice, including write-off account, account for change amount, and income accoun nt."
+      "description": "Validates the accounts associated with the sales invoice, including write-off account, account for change amount, and income account."
     },
     {
       "step": "validate_income_account",